-- outcomes for children with a particular focus on numeracy; - quality of provision with a particular focus on numeracy including across the curriculum; and - quality of leadership and management.
+- the outcomes for children, with a particular focus on literacy and numeracy; - the quality of provision with a particular focus on literacy and numeracy, including across the curriculum; and - the quality of leadership and management.

-&lt;sup>1 The term 'FSME Percentage' refers to the percentage of children entitled to free school meals.
+The term 'FSME Percentage' refers to the percentage of children entitled to free school meals.